Slack vs Discord: Everything You Need to Know

 Text communication

-Regarding textual conversations, both apps support both direct messaging and group communication.
+When it comes to text communication, both apps support direct messaging and group conversations.

 On the other hand, the free version of Slack limits your message history to the most recent 90 days, whereas Discord comes with unlimited message history access.

 Slack and Discord both let you format your messages as well.
-But, while formatting options are straightforward in Slack, in Discord, they require some maneuvering and hotkeying.
+However, while formatting options are straightforward in Slack, in Discord, they require some maneuvering and hotkeying.

 Discord users repeatedly asked for threads and finally got them in 2021.
 However, compared to Slack’s branched-off conversations, they are more limited.

-Discord threads expire after 24 hours in the free version of the app, but even on a boosted server, a thread can’t be active for longer than 3 weeks.
+Discord threads automatically archive after 3 days of inactivity in the free version of the app, but even on a boosted server, a thread can’t be active for longer than 3 weeks.

 Moreover, even while using threads, I find Discord’s interface less intuitive and organized than Slack’s.